 However, there are always exceptions to the rule and growing demand for long-term rentals at the top end of the market can produce a gross yield similar to the short term yield.
-One of The Property Finders clients is seeing a 2019 purchase generating a gross yield of 8% as a long-term let.
-And just as the highest activity levels are at the top end of the property market so it is in the rental sector.
-Properties priced at $\in 10,000 - \in 20,000$ and up per week had no trouble finding takers in 2024 and high season weeks were fully occupied.
+One of The Property Finders clients is seeing a 2019 purchase generating a gross yield of 8% for a one-year let.
+Just as the highest activity levels are at the top end of the property market so it is in the rental sector.
+Properties priced at €10,000 - €20,000 and up per week had no trouble finding takers in 2024 and high season weeks were fully occupied.